mbakholdina/lib-tcpdump-processing/README.md

   --help                          Show this message and exit.
 ```

-An example of generated report when extracting `--type srt` packets is the following:
+Here is an example of the report generated when extracting `--type srt` packets:

 ![extract_packets_report](img/extract_packets_report.png)

 ### `get-traffic-stats`

-This script parses network trace file,  and prints SRT-related traffic statistics, in particular, the overhead of SRT protocol in the transmission.
-Intermediate data is stored in  `.csv` format nearby the original file.
+This script parses a network trace file and prints SRT-related traffic statistics, in particular the SRT protocol overhead in the transmission.
+Intermediate data is stored in  `.csv` format in the same directory as the original file.

 Usage:
 ```